YomnaDerbala1/Sales-Data-Analysis/README.md

 - SQL for data extraction and transformation
 - Python for data analysis and visualization
 - Excel for creating dashboards
-- Pandas and Matplotlib for data manipulation and visualization in Python
+- Pandas ,Seaborn, and Matplotlib for data manipulation and visualization in Python